paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers.md

   (B) any investment adviser that is registered with the Commodity Futures Trading Commission as a commodity trading advisor and advises a private fund, provided that, if after July 21, 2010, the business of the advisor should become predominately the provision of securities-related advice, then such adviser shall register with the Commission.11 So in original.
 The period probably should be “; or”.

-(7) any investment adviser, other than any entity that has elected to be regulated or is regulated as a business development company pursuant to section 54 of the Investment Company Act of 1940 [[15 U.S.C.
-80a–53](./chapter-2d-investment-companies-and-advisers.md#section-80a-53)], who solely advises—
+(7) any investment adviser, other than any entity that has elected to be regulated or is regulated as a business development company pursuant to [section 80a–53 of this title](./chapter-2d-investment-companies-and-advisers.md#section-80a-53), who solely advises—

   (A) small business investment companies that are licensees under the Small Business Investment Act of 1958 [[15 U.S.C.
 661](./chapter-14b-small-business-investment-program.md#section-661) et seq.];